theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Now we can transfer our HTML files to our local computer.

-1) Check if you have a Mac/Linux operating system or Windows operating system.
+1) Check if you have a Mac/Linux or Windows operating system.
 2) Open a new terminal/putty window where you are NOT logged into NCI GADI.